 - Establish special traffic courts for speedy disposal of the rising number of traffic-related cases and challans.

 - Judicial resources should be deployed efficiently.
-And the government should hire more human resources depending on the courts’ requirements.
+The government should hire more human resources depending on the courts’ requirements.

-- The retirement age of the judges should be increased immediately.
+- The retirement age of judges should be increased immediately.

 - Need to push for Alternate Dispute Resolution (ADR) to reduce the burden of the courts.